-Slice into 1 inch bites and place them on a parchment lined baking sheet.
+Slice the pretzel bites into 1-inch bites and place them on a parchment lined baking sheet.
 Bake them for 15 minutes or until golden brown.
 When you removed them from the oven brush them with melted butter and sprinkle them with coarse salt.

-You will end up with a plateful of goodness that is totally worth the work.
+You will end up with a plateful of Ham & Cheese Pretzel Bites goodness that is worth the work.
 YUM!

 You will love these Fiesta Stuffed Mini Peppers